Teriks/pake/docs/source/inputandoutputgenerators.rst

         return input_generator

-    # pattern generates a callable that you can
+    # pake.pattern generates a callable that you can
     # pass as a pake output, into the "i" parameter
     # of the task decorator, or even to the "inputs"
     # parameter of pk.add_task